U.S. News Rankings

 |Fall 2012 acceptance rate||60.0%|

 |Application deadline||August 1|

-The student-faculty ratio at Goshen College is 11:1, and the school has 61.9 percent of its classes with fewer than 20 students.
-The most popular majors at Goshen College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; Education; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 81.0 percent.
+The student-faculty ratio at Goshen College is 10:1, and the school has 65.3 percent of its classes with fewer than 20 students.
+The most popular majors at Goshen College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Visual and Performing Arts; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 80.8 percent.

 |Student gender distribution|